Avoid Measurements that Inhibit High-Performing Teams

 #1 - Think before you introduce any type of measure or reward.

-#2 - Get honest with yourselves about your own desire to control people.
-That is all most of these measures are designed to do.
-Instead of controlling people, lead!
+#2 - Get honest with yourself about your own desire to control people

 What does your organization do about metrics and reporting for agile team members?
-In my next post on this topic, I will suggest some things that could be helpful to measure instead.
+In my next post on this topic, I make some recommendations on the things that should be measured.